jayashwaS/TrailAlerts/README.md

 # TrailAlerts

-TrailAlerts is a **native, serverless cloud-detection tool (not a SIEM)** that lets you define simple rules (written in open Sigma syntax) as code and get rich alerts about events in AWS.
+TrailAlerts is a **AWS-native, serverless cloud-detection tool (not a SIEM)** that lets you define simple rules (written in open Sigma syntax) as code and get rich alerts about events in AWS.

 It is aimed at people/companies who do **not** need a SIEM but still want ownership of their detections and find CloudWatch or EventBridge rules hard to manage.